aws/serverless-application-model/examples/2016-10-31/image_resize_python/README.md

 # AWS::Serverless::LayerVersion Library Code Example

 This example shows you how to download and publish an application that bundles its Function dependencies into an AWS::Serverless::LayerVersion resource.
+The function resizes an image that is uploaded to the source bucket and saves the resized image to the destination bucket.

 ## Running the example